Maui Shore Diving Guide

 While Airport Beach is considered a comfortable spot for novice divers, always pay special attention to safely entering and exiting the water.
 The rocks begin almost immediately, and it is a necessity to protect your feet with dive boots.
 In addition, you will want to have open-heel fins for diving.
 Be wary of dive operations that do not provide foot protection and the right diving fins.

-Most days are calm, but sometimes the ocean swell makes Airport Beach have a big shore break.
-If you plan to dive when a shore break is present, make sure to get positively buoyant and past the shore break before putting on your fins.
-Entry in these conditions is much easier than exit.
+Most days are calm at Airport Beach, but sometimes the swell creates a big shore break.
+If you scuba dive with a shore break, your first goal is establishing positive buoyancy on the beach.
+Then once you walk past the shore break it’s time to put on your fins.
+Your entry into these ocean conditions is much easier than your exit.
 When exiting the ocean, leave enough time to remove your fins before reaching the shore.
 Heavy surf can send unaware divers for a ride up the beach.
 Not only is the spectacle incredibly entertaining for beachgoers at your expense, but you also risk damaging your dive gear by filling it with sand.
-Ultimately it is not recommended for novice divers to enter the water when these conditions are present.
+Ultimately novice divers should not enter the ocean when these conditions are present.
 Know your limits!

 Mala Wharf

-This dive site has a few names: Mala Wharf, Mala Pier, or just Mala.
-But no matter what you call it, this is the best Maui diving site.
-Divers arrive each day from all over the island to experience the abundance of sea life gathered at this underwater paradise.
+This popular scuba diving and snorkeling site has a few names: Mala Wharf, Mala Pier, or just Mala.
+But no matter what you call it, this is the best Maui dive site.
+People come from all over the island to experience the abundance of sea life in this underwater paradise!

-In 1992, the structure got decimated by Hurricane Iniki, so the pier had nearly 30 years to develop into a beautiful coral reef.
-This concrete shelter serves as a great hiding place for all sorts of sea life while providing swim-throughs for curious scuba divers.
+In 1992, Hurricane Iniki decimated the pier structure, so the pier has developed for 30-plus years into a beautiful coral reef system.
+This concrete shelter provides great hiding places for all sorts of sea life.
+Thankfully, the way the pier collapsed created many swim-throughs for curious scuba divers!

 Mala Wharf has a shallow maximum depth of 30 feet, allowing for an extended bottom time.
 This dive site also makes for a terrific night dive, so take it all in and complete your Maui scuba diving experience with a couple of visits to Mala Wharf.